chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

     sudo chef-automate stop
     ```

-1. To run the restore command we need the airgap bundle.
+1. To run the restore command, we need the airgap bundle.
 Get the Automate HA airgap bundle from the location `/var/tmp/` in Automate instance.
-Example : `frontend-4.x.y.aib`.
+Example: `frontend-4.x.y.aib`.
-    - In case of airgap bundle is not present at `/var/tmp`, in that case we can copy the bundle from the bastion node to the Automate node.
+    - In case of airgap bundle is not present at `/var/tmp`, in that case, we can copy the bundle from the bastion node to the Automate node.

 1. Run the command at the Chef-Automate node of Automate HA cluster to get the applied config